micro-ROS/benchmarking_shadow-builder/res/README.md

 </session>
 ```

-For more information, the list of XML nodes and attribute are defined in the
+The list of valid XML nodes and attributes can be found in the
-header file src_root/shadow-builder/inc/shadow-builder/XMLConfiguration.h
+header file `src_root/shadow-builder/inc/shadow-builder/XMLConfiguration.h`.

 ## TFA core configuration

-Like for the shadow builder, an example will be explain to understand how to
-configure the XML file:
+The default configuration file for the TFA core is shown below.
+Its details are explained in the comments.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>